MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapiinitmonitor-wait.md

 ## Return value

 S_OK
-> MAPI has been initialized successfully
+> MAPI has been initialized successfully.

 HRESULT_FROM_WIN32(ERROR_TIMEOUT)
 > When given a non-infinite timeout this indicates MAPI was not initialized during that period.